 May 2: Diderot String Quartet will launch the season with From Russia with Love: String Quartets for Catherine the Great.
 You will be introduced to the composer Anton Ferdinand Titz and have the opportunity to enjoy a string quartet by Haydn.

 May 23 & June 13: Harpsichordist Aya Hamada’s Portraits et Caractères: Couperin, Rameau, Duphly will be complemented by Peter Sykes’s Byways and Backwaters: German Harpsichord Music Not by J. S. Bach.

 June 27: The final event, Plein Jeu, will introduce two virtuosos: Martin Bernstein, recorder, and Justin Taylor, harpsichord, sharing music ranging from Louis Couperin and Jacques Boyvin through François Francœur and Jean-Baptiste Forqueray.

 We’ll also have three Sunday afternoon free virtual lectures:

-March 7: Tina Chancey—Machaut Meets Fairbanks: The Utterly Terrifying Art of Devising Early Music Silent Film Scores
+March 7: Tina Chancey—Machaut Meets Fairbanks: Making Early Music Scores for Silent Films

 The board and staff have been hard at work and are committed to the future of the series.
 The budget for the 46th season is lean and without frills.
 Earned income from ticket sales will be greatly reduced so your personal contributions as well as foundation, city and state funding are crucial.
 Your support is our lifeline, enabling us to continue working and to create these events.

-Tickets for our live and virtual four-concert season will go on sale in January 2021.
+Tickets for our virtual four-concert season will go on sale in March 2021.
 In the meantime, save the dates and consider endorsing our work with a coveted donation.